mgwhitman/live-work-locate/README.md

 ## Features

 * Search for a place by name, by current location, by address, or by activity
-* Review ammenities at a given place, determine travel time to ammenitied,  and get directions
+* Review ammenities at a given place, determine travel time to ammenities, and get directions
 * Share information via social media

 ## Requirements